JoshuaWaldron215/DevOps-ToDoListApp/README.md

 Sprint 2:

     script.js:
-        Added feature to edit created tasks
+        Added feature to edit created tasks.
-        Added feature to delete created tasks
+        Added feature to delete created tasks.

     style.css:
-        set up edit and delete buttons layout and style
+        set up edit and delete buttons layout and style.

+Sprint 3:

+    singup.html:
+        Allows for users to create a new account.

 Additional Info:
-    More features will be included in a sprints 3-5.
+    More features will be included in a sprints 4-5.